Paying tribute to her hometown, The Party’s Just Beginning marks the feature debut for actress Karen Gillan.

 There’s a pivotal moment in the film when Luisadh walks in on her best friend, Alistair (Matthew Beard), and notices her friend in makeup and holding a wig in their hands.
 Alistair uses that moment to come out as transgender and wanting to be a woman.
 There’s the talk of visiting a doctor for hormones and being told to live full time for a year as a woman before the operation.
 Alistair also says that they like the name, Ali or Alice.
 I’m using they/them pronouns when referring to Alistair throughout because I honestly don’t know which pronouns or name to use.
 It’s clear that Alistair wants to go through with the transition.

 While Luisadh is supportive, Alistair’s boyfriend, the church-going Ben (Jamie Quinn) isn’t supporting and immediately breaks off the relationship.
-Ben may have been the supportive friend when he thought Alistair was gay but upon coming out as transgender, Ben couldn’t run away quick enough.
+Ben may have been the supportive friend when he thought Alistair was gay.
+When Alistair comes out as transgender, Ben couldn’t run away quick enough.

 It’s a solid feature debut for Gillan, who planned every shot of the film with cinematographer Edd Lukas.
 Starting off with a musical number, “A,” was a solid choice in storytelling.
 Give credit to Gillan for shooting the small indie film before immediately going into production on Avengers: Infinity War.